TyFangXV/TyFangXV/README.md

 # 💫 About Me:
 I'm Drex, I'm a full-stack developer.
 I'm proficient in Typescript and C#.
 I'm keen to learn new things and can work out a solution or fresh concept at any moment and I am eager to be a member of any team, providing fantastic ideas to said team and being skilled at converting a concept into a reality.
-I am always willing to assist anyone in need while seeking guidance from others.
+I am always willing to assist anyone in need while seeking guidance from others

 ## 🌐 Socials: